 Prior to joining the academy, Professor Dickinson was a Fulbright Scholar to South Africa, where he organized tenants and advocated on behalf of squatters in the inner-city slums and shantytowns of Johannesburg.
 He represented indigent tenants in eviction proceedings in Harlem, New York City.
-Professor Dickinson also practiced law at Reed Smith LLP (Pittsburgh), where he concentrated on all aspects of real estate development and litigation, and founded and coordinated the firm's Housing Rights Project, a pro bono initiative advocating on behalf of indigent tenants in eviction proceedings in Allegheny County in collaboration with the Neighborhood Legal Services Association.
+Professor Dickinson also practiced law at Reed Smith LLP (Pittsburgh), where he founded and coordinated the firm's Housing Rights Project, a pro bono initiative advocating on behalf of indigent tenants in eviction proceedings in Allegheny County in collaboration with the Neighborhood Legal Services Association.
 Today, Professor Dickinson continues to represent several community groups in Pittsburgh as lead counsel in affordable housing projects, including the establishment of one of the region's first community land trusts located in a predominantly black neighborhood.

 He clerked for the Honorable Theodore A. McKee, former Chief Judge of the United States Court of Appeals for the Third Circuit in Philadelphia.